skystar1991/PBandJwithMilk/C and CPP/Dynamic Array/README.md

 Problem Description:
 Design an Array Class for integer data as described in the Lecture.
 Your array design should overcome the seven problems described in below.
 Create an array of 50 test scores between 10 and  90 for testing your class.
-Demonstrate ALL methods of the class.
-Identify your test cases.
+Demonstrate ALL methods of the class. dentify your test cases.

 1. prevent referencing or trying to assign subscripts that are outside the range of the array
 2. reference arrays in a mathematical way, starting with a subscript of 1 instead of 0